cvcio/covid-19-api/README.md

 # COVID&ndash;19 API

-> last updated at Dec 10, 2020
+> last updated at Jan 15, 2021

 COVID&ndash;19 API is open-source and developed by [Civic Information Office](https://cvcio.org/) in collaboration with [iMEdD](https://imedd.org/) to help academics, data scientists, journalists, the public, understand the COVID&ndash;19 outbreak in Greece (and worldwide), as the Greek government lacks transparency on this issue.
 This is an open-source project, so please contribute to make it better.

 In general, we collect data from [Johns Hopkins CSSE]((https://github.com/CSSEGISandData/COVID-19)) ~~and [WoldOMeter](https://www.worldometers.info/coronavirus/)~~ for the global collection, and from [iMEdD](https://github.com/iMEdD-Lab) for data related to Greece.
+Additionally, we retrieve vaccines related data from [Data GOV](https://data.gov.gr/datasets/mdg_emvolio/).
 Data updates run approximately every two hours, and every 15 minutes during 17:00-21:00 +2.
 You can read more about the data in [iMEdD](https://imedd.org/)'s [open-data relevant repository](https://github.com/iMEdD-Lab/open-data) or see in action the [COVID&ndash;19 Data Visualization Dashboard](https://lab.imedd.org/covid19/).
 If you are interested in the data collection mechanism you can refer to [COVID&ndash;19 automation](https://github.com/cvcio/covid-19-automation) service.

 ## Public Endpoints